rishikadwarak/To-Do/README.md

 # To-Do

-Flutter mobile app using Provider package for state management.
+Flutter mobile app impelenting a To-do list using Provider package for state management.